 *Recipe is written for 6-quart Instant Pot.
 Cooking time should remain the same for 8-quart size but will take longer to pressurize.
 For mini duo (3-quart), I suggest to half the recipe and use the same amount of time to cook*

 Super Easy Asian Chicken Macaroni Soup (Instant Pot or Stove-top)

-- 2 boneless skinless chicken thighs trim off excess fat, cut into bite size
+- 2 boneless skinless chicken thighs trim off excess fat, cut into small bite size

 - 6 cups chicken broth